 - direct email address for chair

-This governance data that is not publically available will be encrypted within the system and access will be restricted to a small number of users who need it to fulfil their official responsibilities.
+This governance data that is not publicly available will be encrypted within the system and access will be restricted to a small number of users who need it to fulfil their official responsibilities.
 The email address of the chair of the board will be made available to regional schools commissioner offices on request where they need direct contact with the chair.
 Subject to successful pilots, we will also use the email address to send to chairs information about the issues that national performance data suggests the board needs to address with its senior leadership team.

 When collecting information from your governors and trustees please make them aware that you will be sharing this information with DfE, and also explain the reasons why the information is being collected and the purpose to which it will be used.